What is Community Supported Agriculture?

 We use food grade wax boxes to pack your vegetables in, which we encourage our members to return so we can reuse them.

 If you're not sure you can use up an entire box every week, would like to ease into the CSA program gradually, or are only one person, choose our Every-Other-Week Couple Share.
 Because you receive a box every 2 weeks, it's easier to make the most of the contents.
 An EOW box lets you experience the range of produce available over the entire 18-week season.
-And, you can choose whether you want your Share delivered on either an odd-numbered "week" (box #1, 3, 5, etc.) or even-numbered "week" (box #2, 4, 6, etc.).
-(Week #1 is the same as box #1 and will be delivered June 29th.
-So, week #2, being the same as box #2, will be delivered July 6th, and so it goes.)
+And, you can choose whether you want the Odd box Share (box #1, 3, 5, etc.) or the Even box Share (box #2, 4, 6, etc.).

 Another option is to share a box with someone else.
 This cuts your cost in half, and reduces the vegetables you have to use up each week.
 You and your friend decide how you prefer to split the box.
 Many members choose this method.